lichkitsch/campaigns/concise.md

 | `B` | +4 | `C+1d10` | `10d10` | `+1d10` | `d100 * 100` | 8/9 |
 | `A` | +5 | `B+1d12` | `12d12` | `+1d12` | `d100 * 1000` | 10/11 |
 | `S` | +6 | `A+1d20` | `20d20` | `+1d20` | `d100 * 10k` | 12 |

+Consumables have their own damage dice, deal damage to themselves equal to the effect they have when used, and run empty when their HP reaches zero.
+Other items that reach zero HP break, but can usually be repaired by someone qualified.
+Most obstacles and NPCs are created as items; they roll `1d20+bonus` against the player, deal damage like a consumable item, and are no longer a threat when their HP reaches zero.
+Some NPCs are created like player characters with damage dice, items, and abilities all their own.

 ## Damage Types and Conditions
 Conditions are applied to a target when the attacker rolls a natural 20.